The Volpino Italiano:

 Similarly, Italians sometimes refer to any Spitz dog as a "Volpino", while Volpino Italiano refers to a specific breed.

 In the past, Italians also used variations of the word "Pomeranian" to refer to these breeds; as evidenced by old dictionaries:

-Vocabolario Domestic Genovese - Italino by Paganini published 1837: Can pomele - cane volpino o pomerano
+Vocabolario Domestic Genovese - Italiano by Paganini published 1837: Can pomele - cane Volpino o pomerano

 The Pomeranian breed originally was a middle to large sized Spitz about 30 pounds.
 During the Victorian era, these original Poms were bred with the smaller Volpino Italiano to create the toy version popular today.

 Many 19th century photos of "Pomeranians" appear to actually be Volpino Italianos as shown below.